Light Emission and Conductance Fluctuations in Electrically Driven and Plasmonically Enhanced Molecular Junctions: Results and discussion

 Some overbiased light emission is also observed in our PMJs, with photon energies higher than the applied voltage (times the electron charge).
-This was previously demonstrated in STM-junctions\cite{schull_electron-plasmon_2009, peters_quantum_2017, fung_too_2020}, electromigrated junctions \cite{downes_measurement_2002, cui_electrically_2020, zhu_tuning_2022}, mechanical break junctions\cite{malinowski_infrared_2016} and more recently memristive junctions\cite{hamdad_overbias_2022}.
+This was previously demonstrated in STM-junctions\cite{schull_electron-plasmon_2009, xu_overbias_2014, kaasbjerg_theory_2015,peters_quantum_2017, fung_too_2020}, electromigrated junctions \cite{downes_measurement_2002, cui_electrically_2020, zhu_tuning_2022}, mechanical break junctions\cite{malinowski_infrared_2016} and more recently memristive junctions\cite{hamdad_overbias_2022}.
 This emission was either attributed to hot carriers or coherent multi-electron scattering processes.
-In our experiment, the excess photon energy is in agreement with a moderate increase of the electron temperature in the junction due to Ohmic losses \cite{buret_spontaneous_2015} (see Sec.~\ref{secSI:Thermal emission} and Fig.~\ref{figSI:overbias} in Supporting Information).
+In our experiment, the excess photon energy is in agreement with a moderate increase of the electron temperature in the junction \cite{buret_spontaneous_2015} (see Sec.~\ref{secSI:Thermal emission} in Supporting Information).

-Unlike many previously reported molecular junctions \cite{muller_conductance_1992, cui_reproducible_2001}, our PMJs remain functional over weeks and months (see Sec.~\ref{secSI:Stability of the devices} in Supporting Information), allowing us to perform in-depth characterisations of their dynamic behavior.
-In Fig.~\ref{fig:wandering}, we report the effect of atomic rearrangements of gold atoms and spacer molecules in the junction on both its photoemission and electrical transport characteristics.
-The light emission spectrum is dominated by three peaks at photon energies of 1.5, 1.7 and 1.8~eV, the respective intensities of which are fluctuating over time (Fig.~\ref{fig:wandering}b).
-Such a behavior was recently reported for photo-excited metal luminescence in similar plasmonic junctions \cite{chen_intrinsic_2021} and has been explained in terms of point-like emitters randomly occurring at different positions inside the nanojunction, thereby efficiently coupling to distinct plasmonic modes.
-Purcell enhanced emission due to different plasmonic modes results in different spectral reshaping of the intrinsically broadband emission.
+The two peaks in the spectra are attributed to plasmonic modes of the junction, also seen in the dark-field scattering spectrum (dotted lines) collected using a tungsten lamp. \add{The nanoparticle-SAM-electrode design is adapted from a previous work involving a nanoparticle-in-groove dual resonant cavity\cite{chen_continuous-wave_2021} that exhibits several resonances at visible and NIR wavelengths.} \add{There is no evidence of hot electron emission in our system (see Sec.~\ref{secSI:Thermal emission}) and the emission is found to be shaped by the plasmonic response as discussed in Sec.~\ref{SI_sec:pol_response} of Supporting Information}. \add{We refer to Ref.~\cite{chen_continuous-wave_2021} for simulation of the visible plasmonic modes of a similar structure.} The plasmonic modes are progressively populated upon increasing the voltage, as observed with the onset of emission from a plasmonic mode at higher energy for voltages above 1.7~V.

+Despite using SAMs as molecular-ensemble contacts, we typically find conductance values that are rather in the range of few-molecule junctions \cite{mishchenko_influence_2010, kos_quantum_2021}.
+We, therefore, expect that the resulting light emission from IET originates from one or few spatially localized emitters (i.e., point sources) whose localization is varying over time across the electrode gap, as pictured in Fig.~\ref{fig:scheme}b.
+We now study the direct optical and electrical signatures associated with the dynamic localization of these point-like emitters as discussed in (Figs.~\ref{fig:BPDT citrate PMJ}-\ref{fig:wandering}).